HL7/cql/input/pages/03-developersguide.md

 This initial introduction of directives into the language is deliberately scoped to only the very beginning of a library.

-> NOTE: We seek ballot feedback on whether directives should be allowed throughout a library, rather than only at the beginning as proposed.
+> Note: We continue to seek implementer feedback on whether directives should be allowed throughout a library, rather than only at the beginning as proposed.
+{: .note-stu}

 Directives consist of an identifier, followed by an optional string value: